JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_3/Arjan_7.md

 And leaveth no one unprovided for :
 I touch His feet again and again.
-His bell is heard in the four corners of the world, His seat 1s ever in heaven,
+His bell is heard in the four corners of the world, His seat is ever in heaven,
 His fan waveth over all,
 His incense is ever diffused, —
 Every heart is His casket,[^8]
-The company of the saints is His perfect court.[^9] Singing God’s praises, which ever bestoweth pleasure, 1s my adoration.
+The company of the saints is His perfect court.[^9] Singing God’s praises, which ever bestoweth pleasure, is my adoration.
 His greatness is beautiful and ever endless.
 He who hath come under the protection of the saints’ feet And is fortunate, shall obtain _such a salagram._[^10]